facebookarchive/mention-bot/README.md

-  "requiredOrgs": [], // mention-bot will only mention user who are a member of one of these organizations "actions": ["opened"], // List of PR actions that mention-bot will listen to, default is "opened" "skipAlreadyAssignedPR": false, // mention-bot will ignore already assigned PR's "assignToReviewer": false  // mention-bot assigns the most appropriate reviewer for PR }
+  "requiredOrgs": [], // mention-bot will only mention user who are a member of one of these organizations "actions": ["opened"], // List of PR actions that mention-bot will listen to, default is "opened" "skipAlreadyAssignedPR": false, // mention-bot will ignore already assigned PR's "assignToReviewer": false, // mention-bot assigns the most appropriate reviewer for PR "skipTitle": "" // mention-bot will ignore PR that includes text in the title }
 ```